Binge eating

 Binge eating disorder involves regularly eating a lot of food over a short period of time until you're uncomfortably full.

-Binges are often planned in advance, usually done alone, and may include "special" binge foods.
+Binges are sometimes planned in advance, but can be spontaneous.
+They are usually done alone, and may include "special" binge foods.
 You may feel guilty or ashamed after binge eating.

-Men and women of any age can get binge eating disorder, but it usually starts in the late teens or early 20s.
+Men and women of any age can get binge eating disorder, but it often starts when people are in their 20s or older.

 Symptoms of binge eating disorder